 Dr Bill Gerrard

-- Position: Professor of Business and Sports Analytics
+- Position: Professor of Business Management

 - Areas of expertise: Methodology; Business Analytics; Sports Analytics; Sports Economics